amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 I specifically chose to use Glidden Pink Ballet Slipper / #f4e3d4 as the main background colour as I felt it suited the theme of the brief.
 I paired this with the red and blue accent colours as I felt they compliment the pink.

+During this project, following advice from my mentor Jonathan regarding accessibility I changed my measurements from pixels to rem.
+This will accommomodate more users of the website and makes the overall design more accessible.

 I made the decision to add a contact page and have the contact details in the footer for ease of access.
 Hopefully this would encourage somebody to pick up the phone for a quick enquiry while also allowing them to send an email for a more detailed message or get in contact after opening hours.